-273 Cf. Coughlan, M. J., The Vatican, the Law and the Human Embryo, Macmillan, London, 1992, p.
+277 Cf. Coughlan, M. J., The Vatican, the Law and the Human Embryo, Macmillan, London, 1992, p.
 62.

-274 Cf. Olivia Little, M., Abortion and the Margins of Personhood, Rutgers Law Journal, 39, 2008, 2, p.
+278 Cf. Olivia Little, M., Abortion and the Margins of Personhood, Rutgers Law Journal, 39, 2008, 2, p.
 347.

-275 Cf. Grear, op. cit. note 142, p.
+279 Cf. Grear, op. cit. note 145, p.
 179.

-276 Van Beers, op. cit. note 12, p.
+280 Van Beers, op. cit. note 12, p.
 579.

-277 Mussawira; Parsley, op. cit. note 264, p.
+281 Mussawira; Parsley, op. cit. note 268, p.
 53.

-278 Cf. Ten Haaf, op. cit. note 250, 5 - 10.
+282 Cf. Ten Haaf, op. cit. note 254, 5 - 10.
 The naturalistic approach sees a legal person as a reflection of a human being in real life, and consists of a biological and ontological substrate.
 In constructivist approaches, a legal person is not defined as a reflection of a human being in everyday life, but as a legal construct that can be anything and is the product of a legislative decision.

-The legal status of a natural person is a question of positive law, but when it includes subjective non-property rights arising from the nature of things, then it is necessary to connect the rights of personality with the natural, philosophical-anthropological status of a person.
-That is why the legal status of a human being as a fiction is appropriate in the field of property rights, but not in the protection of fundamental rights to life and liberty.
-Companies represent legal fictions that arise from the fulfillment of presumptions and their legal personality does not imply a subjective non-property right to life, while a human being is a legal subject ipso iure, with personality rights.
-Many theoreticians agree with this statement.
-Vatter and de Leeuw warn that an exclusively fictional conception of the legal status of a physical person leads to "functionality generating disembodiedness, which leaves human life unprotected."279 Legal fiction can create "dangerous and alarming legislation," Aljalian argues.
-280 Van Beers concludes similarly.
-She sees legal fiction as a "striking example and possibility of law for distorting the truth in order to achieve some purpose."281 The legal subjectivity of a natural person, understood exclusively as a technical one, unrelated to the philosophical concept of a person, makes it possible to reduce man to a means.
+statement.
+Vatter and de Leeuw warn that an exclusively fictional conception of the legal status of a physical person leads to "functionality generating disembodiedness, which leaves human life unprotected."283 Legal fiction can create "dangerous and alarming legislation," Aljalian argues.
+284 Van Beers concludes similarly.
+She sees legal fiction as a "striking example and possibility of law for distorting the truth in order to achieve some purpose."285 The legal subjectivity of a natural person, understood exclusively as a technical one, unrelated to the philosophical concept of a person, makes it possible to reduce man to a means.
 In today's postmodern society, biotechnological development causes changes in everyday life, which in various dimensions bring the possibility of improving human life and nature, but at the same time carry the danger of dehumanization and denaturalization of human beings, in which postmodernist and poststructuralist philosophy plays a significant role.
 "Dignity is oppressed by postmodern efforts to subjugate man as a means to realize an uncontrolled will to dominate."
 Thus, the legal subjectivity of a physical person, a human being, understood exclusively as a fiction, could be a legal tool for the implementation of biotechnological goals while denying personality rights, fundamental human rights.